 This box-shaped border anomaly is known as Elm Point.
 It is part of Roseau County in Minnesota, unlike Northwest Angle, which is part of Lake of the Woods County.
 But that’s about all the news from Elm Point.

 Invisible on maps of a slightly smaller scale, and even more obscure than Elm Point, is a small, triangular cape to the west of Elm Point.
-It is so small that it has no apparent name of its own.
-Yet this nameless point (5) shares Elm Point’s peculiarity of being south of the 49th parallel.
+On Google Maps it is called Buffalo Bay Point, and it shares Elm Point’s peculiarity of being south of the 49th parallel.
 But you could be forgiven for overlooking it: its land border with Canada measures just under 400 feet (app.
 120 m).

 Many thanks to Ruland Kolen for sending in the handcrafted map of the US-Canadian border situation at and near Northwest Angle.
 The second map is from this page at the USGS.
 The third, showing the tiniest potential exclave, is taken from this page at the Minnesota Department of Natural Resources.